undyau/meos-oz/code/installer/readme.txt

+  26 September 2020 3.7.1188.4
+- Use the class short name when importing from Eventor.
+- Default Eventor import to not import the whole people database.

   11 July 2020 3.7.1188.3
 - Fix inability to upload SSS results.
 - Uploaded results (to itsdamp.com server) were not sorted.